 How It Feels

-Before the test, you may be given medicine to relax you.
+Before the procedure, you may be given medicine to relax you.
 You will then get general anesthesia, which will make you sleep.

 Risks